 My grandmother frequently chided me for “biting off more than you can chew,” especially in the garden.
 I can just see her now, chuckling and shaking her head at my current project.

 As a regular glutton for punishment, I’ve learned some timesaving shortcuts and efficiencies in the garden, though.
 One of them is the trench method for planting bulbs.
 I find it easier to dig one big hole that’s wide enough to accommodate a group of bulbs instead of digging individual holes.
 A 50-bulb tulip collection, for example, needs a 10-square-foot hole, 6 to 8 inches deep.
-(For more on this technique, read the post Go BIG With Bulbs)

 The best and most efficient part of trench planting is that it allows for bulb layering.
 After I set all the tulips or daffodils in the bottom of the trench, I cover them with a couple of inches of soil and then plant some smaller bulbs in the same hole.
 Viola!
 Dig once and plant twice.

 Layering is great for combining bulbs with similar bloom times to get a beautiful and easy display.
 Some of my favorite combos include:

 Digging one hole and planting two or more bulbs that bloom in different seasons is another way to use time and space efficiently.
 I think of this method as “fireworks planting”: just as one bloom is finishing, another is coming up to take its place.
 Consider a few of these combinations:

 The trick to successful bulb layering is to plant each type at the correct depth.
 Put the largest bulbs at the bottom and add enough soil for the next smaller bulb, and so forth.
 When I plant bulbs of the same size together, such as daffodils and lilies, I put them at the same depth, but may use different spacing.
 Daffodils, for example, are planted 6 inches apart, while Oriental lilies are spaced 10-12 inches apart.